onemarcfifty/Vultr_api_vpn/README.md

 ## using ansible with VULTR

 in the `ansible` subdfolder you can find some playbook examples on how to create or destroy instances with the Vultr API.
 They are not used here but I include them in the repo for your reference.
 There is also an example inventory file.

+The reason why I did not use Ansible for the deployment is that the scripts should also run e.g. on an OpenWrt router.
+Installing ansible there would add a lot of overhead.